slarse/repobee-csvgrades/README.md

   must exactly match the master repo's name

-Below is an example grades file that has been partially filled in by the `record-grades` command.
+Below is an example grades file that has been partially filled in by the `grades record` command.
 As it is a CSV file, it is rendered very nicely on GitHub (see for example [this test file](/tests/expected_grades.csv)), and it is strongly recommended that you keep this file in version control.